Defending Champion Medvedev Makes Strong Shanghai Masters Start - UrduPoint

 Shanghai, (APP - UrduPoint / Pakistan Point News - 7th Oct, 2023) Defending champion Daniil Medvedev made a strong start to the Shanghai Masters on Saturday, with his main rival, top seed Carlos Alcaraz, due to launch his campaign later.

+Italy's Jannik Sinner is also through after battling through an intense first set -- saving four set points -- against the United States' Marcos Giron.

-The world number three beat Chile's Cristian Garin in straight sets 6-3, 6-3 to proceed breezily to the third round.
+Medvedev, the world number three, beat Chile's Cristian Garin in straight sets 6-3, 6-3 to proceed breezily to the third round.

-Garin put up a valiant fight, with several hard-fought rallies inducing gasps from the crowd, but ultimately the 98th-ranked player struggled with the Russian's relentless pace.
+Garin put up a valiant defence, with several hard-fought rallies inducing gasps from the crowd, but ultimately the 98th-ranked player struggled with the Russian's relentless pace.

 "(There's a) long tournament ahead, with a lot of strong players, starting from my next match," said Medvedev at the end.